 We recommend selecting a start date for your LivePlan forecast that reflects when you first begin to experience financial activity, such as spending or sales, or important milestones.
-This way, the initial expenditures you make as you prepare to open your business (i.e., on marketing or equipment) are captured in your forecast.
+This way, the start-up costs you incur as you prepare to open your business (i.e., on marketing or equipment) are captured in your forecast.

 Changing your forecast start date

-Note: For existing businesses, the start date is not necessarily the day your business was established; instead, you should enter the date you will begin implementing the business plan.
+Note: For existing businesses, the forecast start date is not the day your business was originally established; instead, you should enter the date you will begin implementing the business plan.

 Calendar Year or Fiscal Year?